Research Software Engineering Summer School

 - All lunches (from 12.45pm - 1.45pm)

-- All social events as listed in the 'evening social events' tab above, including an evening excusrion to a ticketed event.
+- All social events as listed in the 'evening social events' tab above.

 Please note that no refunds will be given for cancellations made within two weeks of the start date or for non-attendance.
 Cancellations must be received in writing at least two weeks before the start of the event and will be subject to an administration charge of 10% of the course fee.
 It is regretted that no refunds will be made within two weeks of the course date.